Frequently Asked Questions – Residency Site Information

 Where can I complete my residency year?

-Can I choose where I can complete my residency year?
+Can I choose where I complete my residency year?

 You have an opportunity to select preferred partner school locations in your application.
-You will undergo a two-step process: step one is acceptance from NYU; step two is when you will interview with the school district/charter network.
+You will undergo a two-step process: step one is faculty approval from NYU Steinhardt; step two is when you will interview with the school district/charter network.
 They must decide to hire you in order to secure your placement in a school.
 You can interview with multiple school districts/charter networks and, if you are offered positions in multiple places, it is your choice where you ultimately go.

-If I’m accepted into NYU, am I guaranteed a placement in a school district or charter school?
+If I’m accepted into NYU Steinhardt, am I guaranteed a placement in a school district or charter school?

-Not necessarily.
-You will need to complete the second step of the process, which is to interview with a school and get a job offer.
+No. You will need to complete the second step of the process, which is to interview with a school and get a job offer.
+Only after that job offer will you be sent an admissions acceptance letter by NYU Steinhardt for the Teacher Residency.

 Are the school district and charter network partners looking for specific content areas?